SebastianWaterhouse/Procedural-Sandwich/README.md

 =====================
 Procedural Sandwich is a procedural text-based sandwich generator made from python.

+NOTE
+====
+This is the `flavors` branch.
+This is experimental and doesn't have as many toppings, weird mode is disabled, but sandwiches should be more likely to be yummy.
+The default vegetable is `tomato` and the default cheese is `cheddar`.

 Running the Program
 ===================
 Step 1: Download python 3.4 at https://www.python.org/downloads/